 The editorial board would invite any articles, book reviews, conference papers etc. on these areas or anything else that may be relevant to law, information and science to be submitted for possible publication.
 The Journal publishes articles with an international focus.
 All articles are double blind peer reviewed.

-For more information about the Journal and to access back editions, visit the JLIS website.
+For more information about the Journal, to subscribe, and to access back editions, visit the JLIS website.

 Since its first issue in 1958, the University of Tasmania Law Review has published a diverse range of law-related articles from Australia and around the world dealing with topics such as legal history, current legal issues and future directions of the law.